 There is this recurring theme on how smart technologies will replace human workers in factories and offices.
 And this fear is justified in many ways: we just have to look at the disruptive innovations in the financial and industrial sectors.

 But by opposing human and artificial skills, we quickly forget how much they need each other to work properly.
-Robots, algorithms and autonomous applications in particular are not error-free and need workers to teach them how to handle their tasks.
+As Robots, algorithms and autonomous applications in particular are not error-free, they still need workers to teach them how to handle their tasks.

 Hence, the need for fusion skills: they enable workers to collaborate optimally with assisting technologies in their job.
 Here are 4 collaborative skills that companies will need more and more to built and entertain their machine-learning infrastructure.

-As smart technologies are spreading everywhere, we are more than ever surrounded by products that may exceed our understanding as users, but also raise doubts about their reliability and safety.
+As smart technologies are maturing, we are increasingly surrounded by products that exceed our understanding as users, but also raise doubts about their reliability and safety.
 For example, an invention like self-driving cars, although already generalized by many car manufacturers, is still not widely adopted and standardized.

 In the same way, maintenance specialists at General Electrics have learned to be skeptical of AI-based operational systems.
 They have learned not to believe everything the machines say, and to ask probing questions: what are the probabilities and possible risks of this?
 What do these metrics really mean?
 How can we better optimize energy delivery through this?
 This questioning intelligence is another side of a skepticism towards machines.

-It also means being able to have a deeper understanding and sense of how to use your professional tools.
+It also means being able to have a deeper understanding and sense of how to merge with your professional tools.
 The surgeon, for example, must be able to supplant the dexterity of his hand with an artificial membrane during his operations.
-He has to appropriate one that is not his own but that he has to make familiar to his gestures and movements.
+He has to get used to a body that is not his own, but that he has to make familiar to his gestures and movements.
 In the same way, the start-up Kindred AI trains human pilots of its robot through a virtual reality simulation.
 By getting used to synchronizing their intentions with the drone’s body specifics, they merge with them to accomplish their task.

 In all of these issues, workers who are able to familiarize themselves with prosthetics and augmented technologies will be the winners in the future.

-In all these cases, the core skills of the 21st century are an innate sense of human-machine interaction, a caution about judging algorithms, a versatility in the use of tools, and an ability to teach and learn from machines.
-In a world dominated by technology, the best choice is therefore to team and collaborate with the new intelligent interfaces to leverage the opportunities of human/machine fusion.
+As you can see, the core skills of the 21st century are an innate sense of human-machine interaction, a caution about judging algorithms, a versatility in the use of tools, and an ability to teach and learn from machines.
+In a world dominated by technology, the best choice seems therefore to team and collaborate with the new intelligent interfaces to leverage the opportunities of human/machine fusion.